aniruddhashinde29/aniruddhashinde29/README.md

 - 👋 Hi, I’m @aniruddhashinde29
 - 👀 I’m interested in Data Science, Analytics, Machine Learning and AI!
+- 💼 I'm currently working as a Data Scientist at Parkview Health.
-- 🌱 I’m currently pursuing Master's from University of Toronto in Human-Centred Data Science and Information Systems and Design.
+- 🌱 I graduated with a Master's degree from University of Toronto in Human-Centred Data Science in 2022.
 - 📫 To reach me, email - aniruddhashinde29@gmail.com

 <!---